 A string winder will save you a lot of time winding and unwinding the tuning pegs.
 I’ve just got a low budget one, but some of the fancy models like those by Planet Waves have string cutters too.
 Chuck Moore has one that attaches to a drill – the really efficient way!

-Nail clippers: By far the best way to cut nylon and nylon-wound strings.
+Nail clippers are by far the best way to cut uke strings!

 A tuner.
 Unless you want to guess where A=440 is (or have perfect pitch), keep one of these handy.